-Mavrix Photo, a celebrity photo agency, filed a lawsuit on Friday claiming that the MSNBC website has published copyrighted photographs without authorization of actress Penelope Cruz strolling on the beach.
-The importance of those photos is said to be that they revealed Cruz was pregnant amid speculation (but no confirmation) about her status.
+Mavrix Photo, a celebrity photo agency, filed a lawsuit on Friday, claiming that the MSNBC website has published copyrighted photographs without authorization of actress Penelope Cruz strolling on the beach.
+The importance of those photos is said to be that it showed that Cruz was pregnant amid speculation but no confirmation about her pregnancy.

 In recent weeks, paparazzi shops have become increasingly litigious.

 Marvix Photo itself recently sued Fanpop, the operator of a network of online fan clubs, for posting 21 photographs of singer Katy Perry on vacation in a bikini.
-The X17 agency filed a lawsuit against Hollywood.com over photos of Reese Witherspoon with ex-boyfriend Jake Gyllenhaal, and Media2Air filed a since-settled lawsuit against Fox News for broadcasting images of Brad Pitt on a motorcycle.
+Other lawsuits include X17 filing a lawsuit against Hollywood.com for photos of Reese Witherspoon with ex-boyfriend Jake Gyllenhaal, as well as Media2Air filing a since-settled lawsuit against Fox News for broadcasting images of Brad Pitt on a motorcycle.